vfxgb/MDMAD/README.md

 - Use the .tsv in the `data` folder

 **Model Weights:**
-Trained model weights are available for download.
+Trained model weights are available for download [here](https://drive.google.com/drive/folders/1a7MiL8nnFa3qYr_GINZ6TlVF3iw6gfFC?usp=sharing).

 ### PyRosetta